Experience Kilimanjaro Beyond the Summit

 The Chagga people have lived on the fertile slopes of Kilimanjaro for generations, forming vibrant communities across the mountain’s southern and eastern sides.

-Who Are the Chagga?
+Who Are the Chagga People?

 Chagga people performing a traditional dance during the 1990s in Kilimanjaro region | Kili Quests